Moscow theater hostage crisis: Day two24 October

 The Russian government offered the hostage-takers the opportunity to leave for any country other than Russia or Chechnya if they released all hostages unharmed.
 The hostages made an appeal, possibly under orders or duress, for Putin to cease hostilities in Chechnya and asked him to refrain from assaulting the building.
 Because of the crisis, Putin canceled an overseas trip that would have included meetings with then-U.S. President George W. Bush and other world leaders.

 The hostage-takers demanded to talk with Joseph Kobzon, a member of parliament and singer, and with International Red Cross representatives.
 Kobzon (accompanied by three people, including a man waving some white fabric like a flag), entered the building about 1:20 PM.
 Shortly thereafter, a man in his sixties, appearing feeble and distraught, left the theater.
 The Interfax news agency identified him as a British citizen, but did not provide details.
 A woman and three children, believed to be Russians, were let out a few minutes later.

 Other well-known public and political figures such as Aslambek Aslakhanov, Irina Khakamada, Ruslan Khasbulatov, Boris Nemtsov and Grigory Yavlinsky took part in negotiations with the hostage-takers.
 Ex-President of the Soviet Union Mikhail Gorbachev also announced his willingness to act as an intermediary in the course of negotiations.
 Militants also demanded that representatives of the International Red Cross and Médecins Sans Frontières (Doctors Without Borders) come to the theater to lead negotiations.
 FSB Colonel Konstantin Vasilyev attempted to enter the patio of the theater, but was shot at while approaching the building and forced to retreat.

-According to the FSB, thirty nine hostages were set free by the terrorists on 24 October 2002, but they repeated via one of the hostages an earlier threat to start shooting their captives if Russia failed to take their demands seriously.
+According to the FSB, thirty nine hostages were set free on 24 October 2002, but they repeated via one of the hostages an earlier threat to start shooting their captives if Russia failed to take their demands seriously.
 Negotiations on the release of non-Russian nationals were conducted by various embassies and the Chechens promised to release all foreign hostages.
 The kidnappers claimed they were ready to release 50 Russian hostages if Akhmad Kadyrov, head of Chechnya's pro-Moscow administration, would come to the theater, but Kadyrov did not respond, and the release did not take place.

 A hot water pipe burst overnight and was flooding the ground floor.
 The hostage-takers called the flooding a "provocation" and an FSB spokesman said no agreement had been reached on having the pipe repaired.
 It later turned out that the sewer system was used by the Russian special forces for listening purposes.